unixwzrd/unixwzrd.github.io/html/_posts/2026-08-15-hands-on-isolated-remote-development-with-ssh.md

 For the local case, I create a **standard** account in **System Settings → Users & Groups**.
 Under **General → Sharing → Remote Login**, I allow access only for the isolated account rather than enabling every user.
 I do not grant Full Disk Access unless the workload has a specific, reviewed reason to need it.

+{% include blog_diagram.html
+   src="/assets/images/blog/remote-debugging/same-mac-isolated-account.svg"
+   alt="A developer account and an isolated target account on the same Mac connected through SSH over loopback." variant="compact" %}

+Even on one Mac, the SSH connection crosses an account boundary.
+The editor keeps its private key and user interface in my developer account, while the repository, virtual environment, Python process, and editor-side services live under the isolated account.

 On another Mac, I use the same Remote Login control.
 On Linux or a VPS, I use a normal non-root account created through the operating system or provider console.
 I make sure I can recover through the physical console or provider console before changing SSH authentication.
 A separate account is useful isolation, but it is not magic: membership in privileged groups, permissive file modes, mounted directories, and `sudo` can all defeat the boundary.

 ## Step 1: Check for an Existing SSH Key